 - Will I be given any type of anesthesia or sedation?

-- What are the risks and benefits of having an endoscopy?
+- What are the risks and benefits of having an upper endoscopy?

 - Who will explain the results to me?

-- What further tests will be necessary if the test results indicate cancer?
+- What other tests will I need if the upper endoscopy finds evidence of cancer?